 You may need to request some of these from a herbalist, or from me.

 How to Use Chinese Herbs in Bone Broth

 So once you’ve got them, how to use them?

-Huang Qi, Dang Shen and Dang Gui are the ones that will probably be newish to many a palette and not all people will like them.
-Huang Qi is has a slighty sweet flavour, is a bit woody but quite mild in taste.
+Huang Qi, Dang Shen and Dang Gui are the ones that will probably be newish to many a palate and not all people will like them.
+Huang Qi is has a slightly sweet flavour, is a bit woody but quite mild in taste.
 Dang Shen is again quite mild and woody.
-Dang Gui is bitter, so some may not like it’s flavour, especially at first.
-It is also sweet and best not to go to overboard with this one, especially first go.
+Dang Gui is bitter, so some may not like its flavour, especially at first.
+It is also sweet and it’s best not to go to overboard with this one, especially first go.